rubenrabb01/Modeling-MacFish-database/Depth use.md

 ```
 ![Mean_depth_date](/Plots/Mean_depth_date_01.png "Mean_depth_date")

-- While these results are not totally incorrect the close-to-zero p-values might suggest there might be an issue of perfect separation
+- While these results are not totally wrong the close-to-zero p-values might suggest there might be an issue of perfect separation
 - Fitting a gamma model in this case would not solve the problem as convergence still occurs
 - We need to look at the residuals but an instant plot of the linear relationship between mean depth and date can be enough to find the source